The Sorry Plight of the Human Male

 "Daddy, why did Mommy bring this book home?"

-This will cause a little harmless confusion and will guarantee a careful reading for the book.
+This will cause a little harmless confusion and will guarantee a careful reading of the book.

 Though they come in many colors and sizes, you will find that these books are all built around one premise: the child is often misunderstood, but never really bad.
 Punishment merely causes resentment and injures the relationship between child and parent.